 The agency makes this determination based on how your medical condition is affecting your ability to work.
 It considers you disabled if:

 Hanley Disability offers a FREE evaluation of your case and will discuss your options with you.
 Let us make a difference in your life.

 Yes.
 You may think it’s as simple as explaining your situation to Social Security and then you get disability benefits.
 In reality, it’s not that easy.

 The application process is a complex legal matter.
 You must prove to Social Security that you are “disabled” according to their legal definition.

 But we can help.

-Indiana disability lawyer Frank Hanley and his team have extensive knowledge and experience helping people with their disability applications.
-Mr. Hanley has built our firm over almost half a century by focusing on individual care and attention for cases such as yours.
+Hanley Disability has extensive knowledge and experience helping people with their disability applications.
+Mr. Hanley has built our practice over almost half a century by focusing on individual care and attention for cases such as yours.
 Let us help you.